EMI schemes: Enterprise management incentives

 3. Where the board has complete discretion under the scheme rules to choose the circumstances or timing under which an EMI option may be exercised, the exercise of this power will be regarded by HMRC as a lapse and regrant of a new EMI option.

-4. HMRC has confirmed it is not acceptable to amend the EMI option rules or use discretion to create a new right of exercise, introduce a discretion clause where none existed before or to change “when” the EMI option can be exercised, unless the amendment does not involve an improvement to the rights of the option holder which is more than de minimis.
+4. HMRC has confirmed that it is not acceptable to amend the EMI option rules or use discretion to create a new right of exercise, introduce a discretion clause where none existed before or to change “when” the EMI option can be exercised, unless the amendment does not involve an improvement to the rights of the option holder that is more than de minimis.

-HMRC’s approach to discretion has highlighted an important distinction between (a) changes to vesting rights or performance conditions which may increase the number of shares that can be acquired on the exercise of the EMI option but does not accelerate the point from which the EMI option can be exercised (which will not impact on the EMI tax treatment); and (b) changes to vesting rights or performance conditions which mean that the EMI option can be exercised at an earlier point than it otherwise would have been exercised or gives a new right of exercise (which will have a negative impact on the EMI tax treatment).
-The main practical impact of the updated guidance is that employers can expect to be challenged by HMRC on the tax treatment of their EMI arrangement if the vesting term of an option is amended to bring forward the date on which the EMI option can be exercised.
+HMRC’s approach to discretion has highlighted an important distinction between (a) changes to vesting rights or performance conditions that may increase the number of shares that can be acquired on the exercise of the EMI option, but does not accelerate the point from which the EMI option can be exercised (which will not impact on the EMI tax treatment); and (b) changes to vesting rights or performance conditions that mean that the EMI option can be exercised at an earlier point than it otherwise would have been exercised or gives a new right of exercise (which will have a negative impact on the EMI tax treatment).

-Although EMI plans are not approved in advance by HMRC the options must be reported electronically within 92 days of grant.
+Although EMI plans are not approved in advance by HMRC, options must be reported electronically to HMRC following the grant.
 We suggest that the market value of shares in unlisted companies is agreed in advance with HMRC Shares Valuation.
-HMRC has announced that this deadline will become 92 days from the end of the tax year of grant for options granted from 6 April 2024.